Stephanie Nyombayire

-Stephanie Nyombayire (born December 1986) is the Director General of Communication in Office of the President of Rwanda, a representative for the Genocide Intervention Network, and a Rwandan native.
+Stephanie Nyombayire (born December 1986) is a Rwandan activist and public official.
+She is the director general of communication in Office of the President of Rwanda and a representative for the Genocide Intervention Network.

+Biography

+Nyombayire was born in 1986.
 She graduated from Kent School in Kent, Connecticut in 2004 and Swarthmore College in Swarthmore, Pennsylvania in June 2008.

-Stephanie lost dozens of her family members in the Rwandan genocide in 1994, although she herself was not in the country at the time.
+She lost dozens of her family members in the Genocide against the Tutsi in 1994, although she herself was not in the country at the time.
 As a result, she felt particularly attuned to situations of genocide, and in 2004, joined with Mark Hanis and Andrew Sniderman to form the Genocide Intervention Network to advocate for intervention in the Darfur conflict in Sudan.

+MTVUniversity chose Nyombayire as one of three students to report on the atrocities in Darfur.
+Denied entry into Sudan, she traveled to Chad and met with refugees in an effort to show the world the atrocities.
+She was accompanied by Nate Wright and Andrew Karlsruher, with a small film production crew from MTV who produced the telefilm Translating Genocide.
+The documentary aired on March 12, 2006.
+On April 6, 2005, Nyombayire gave a speech at the Hart Senate Office Building attended by members of Congress in an effort to get the Bush administration to take decisive action to end the genocide.
+On September 25, 2006, the Darfur Peace and Accountability Act passed the House.

-In 2005, Stephanie was asked to introduce President Bill Clinton at the 2005 Campus Progress National Student Conference on behalf of GI-Net.
-Highlighting Clinton's apology for the world's inaction during the Rwandan genocide, Nyombayire encouraged the audience to "always follow our words with action."
+Nyombayire gave the introduction for U.S. President Bill Clinton at the Genocide Intervention Network's July 13, 2005 Campus Progress student conference where Clinton offered an apology for the world's inaction during the Rwandan genocide.

-Also in 2005, Stephanie traveled to Darfurian refugee camps in Chad after she was denied entry to Sudan.
-Her trip, along with fellow students from Georgetown and Boston University, was documented in the film "Translating Genocide," which premiered on MTV on March 12, 2006.

-In 2007, Stephanie was named one Glamour magazine's Top Ten College Women for her work on Darfur.
+In 2007, Stephanie was named one of Glamour magazine's Top Ten College Women for her work on Darfur.
 Stephanie was honored by Rwandan First Lady Jeannette Kagame for her role in founding the Genocide Intervention Network, and in 2008 was invited to speak on a Clinton Global Initiative panel on student activism.